dmccreary/ekg-book/docs/glossary.md

 #### Sustainability
 The ability for a team of developers to maintain the code that supports an enterprise knowledge graph in the face of changes to the data model.
 The key measure is to avoide problems related to rewriting graph queries when small changes are made to the graph data model.

+#### Temporal Modeling
+The process of modeling time in a data model.
+Modeling time can be complex when the requirements of a system require you to be able to recreate detailed reports as they were at a prior point in time.
+Termporal modeling includes the concept of versioning and [bitemporal modeling](#bitermporal-modeling)

 #### Triple Store
 A purpose-built database for the storage and retrieval of RDF triples through semantic queries.
 Triple stores are not used in most enterprise graphs due to their lack of [sustanability](#sustanability) due to problems with [Reification](#Reification).